 - Tagged posts by the customers.

-It is important to maintain the consistency of the feed while reposting the content, like color blocking theme, eye-catching captions, etc.
+It is important to maintain the consistency of the feed while reposting the content, like color-blocking themes, eye-catching captions, etc.

 The question that arises is, Does reposting on Instagram require permission?

-The first and foremost doubt that clouds up in our head when it comes to reposting is that, “Can I use someone else’s Instagram images to repost?”
+The first and foremost doubt that clouds up our heads when it comes to reposting is, “Can I use someone else’s Instagram images to repost?”

-The answer is undoubted YES, but with terms and conditions.
+The answer is undoubtedly YES, but with terms and conditions.

-Instagram’s terms of service states about account owners being responsible for the content they share and “collecting information from others’ accounts without their permission.”
+Instagram’s terms of service state about account owners are responsible for the content they share and for “collecting information from others’ accounts without their permission.”

-Even if it does not clearly define the boundaries to use users’ content, it is your responsibility as a brand to legally repost Instagram UGC to stay away from any legal trouble.
+Even if it does not clearly define the boundaries to using users’ content, it is your responsibility as a brand to legally repost Instagram UGC to stay away from any legal trouble.

 No matter how overwhelmed your customers will feel when you will repost their content, it is important to get their consent before doing so.

-So, here are some best practices and rules to rightfully and legally repost Instagram user-generated content.
+So, here are some best practices and rules for rightfully and legally reposting Instagram user-generated content.

 1. Define What Content To Repost & Educate Team

-The first learning begins internally where you should first create an outline of what content you will be reposting on Instagram.
+The first learning begins internally, where you should create an outline of what content you will post on Instagram.
 As there are many options to choose content from on Instagram.